Philippine one-peso note

 The Philippine one-peso note (₱1) was a denomination of Philippine currency.
 On its final release, José Rizal was featured on the front side of the bill, while the Declaration of the Philippine Independence was featured on the reverse side.

-This banknote was circulated until the Central Bank stopped printing this currency in 1973.
+This banknote circulated until the Central Bank stopped printing it in 1973.
 It was replaced by coins upon the introduction of the Ang Bagong Lipunan series.